acm-uga/archive/2018-11-12/README.md

 # P1: Stock Buy & Sell to Maximize Profit

 You are given an array that has the price of stocks each day.
 Each element is a positive integer but can include zero.

-For example,
-[100, 180, 260, 310, 40, 535, 695]
+An example input could be `[100, 180, 260, 310, 40, 535, 695]`.

 You are only allowed to buy or sell stock each day.
 Find and return the maximum profit that you can make by buying and selling in those days.